Connect-Club/connectclub-deploy/README.md

 ## 2. Build and run mobile application

 Clone mobile application [repository](https://github.com/Connect-Club/connectclub-mobile) and change current directory to it.
 Edit file ```src/api/api.ts```.
 Change api endpoint address in function ```getEndpoint``` for testing environment.
 For local backend it has to be ```http://DOCKER_HOST_ADDRESS:8092/api```, for cloud - ```https://CLOUD-ADDRESS/api```.
 Replace DOCKER_HOST_ADDRESS or CLOUD-ADDRESS wite appropriate values.
 Then set launch environment with command ```node ./scripts/init.js testing qa```.
 After that you have to build and run mobile application.
-Instruction on [the repository](https://github.com/Connect-Club/connectclub-mobile) can help you but this is not a trivial process.
+Instruction in [the repository](https://github.com/Connect-Club/connectclub-mobile) can help you but this is not a trivial process.
 So you may need help from a mobile developer.

 ## 3. Simple use case